sfw/comanda/README.md

 ![Demo](comanda-demo.gif)

-Comanda is a command-line tool that enables the composition of Large Language Model (LLM) operations using a YAML-based workflow.
-It simplifies the process of creating and managing agentic workflows.
+Comanda is an inference engine which processes chains of LLM workflow steps.

 Think of each step in a YAML file as the equivalent of a Lego block.
 You can chain these blocks together to create more complex structures which can help solve problems.
+Steps are composed of inputs, models, actions and outputs and there can be different step types.

 Create YAML workflow 'recipes' and use `comanda process` to execute the recipe file.